Products

 BS EN1125 1997 - Panic Exit Devices Experience relating to escape from buildings and general safety have made it desirable that doors at exits in public buildings and places as well as shops etc. should be fitted with panic devices operated by a horizontal bar.
 The emphasis for products covered by this standard is ON SAFE EXIT RATHER THAN SECURITY.

-BS EN179 1998 - Emergency Exit Devices This standard covers devices to be used in emergency situations where people are familiar with the emergency exit and its hardware and therefore a panic situation is most unlikely to develop.
+This standard covers devices to be used in emergency situations where people are familiar with the emergency exit and its hardware and therefore a panic situation is most unlikely to develop.
 Lever handle operated escape mortice locks or push pads may therefore be used.
 These devices must not be used in open public areas.

-Double Panic Bolts for Double Rebated Doors.
-The Traditional Double panic bolt is NO LONGER PERMISSIBLE under the requirements of the new standard.
+Double Panic Bolts for Double Rebated Doors: The Traditional Double panic bolt is NO LONGER PERMISSIBLE under the requirements of the new standard.
 Specifications MUST PROVIDE a single panic bolt and panic latch for pairs of doors with REBATED meeting stiles.
 When panic latches are used in this situation they must be fitted to the first opening leaf of the door set.
 Pairs of doors with plain meeting stiles should be fitted with two single panic bolts.